dynac-source/dynac-source/README.md

 **Older revisions of DYNAC**
 You can download
+DYNAC V7R3 and its Graphical User Interface DGUI from the [DYNAC V7R2 download page](https://github.com/dynac-source/DYNAC-download-V7R3?tab=readme-ov-file#dynac-download-v7r3).

+DYNAC V7R2 and its Graphical User Interface DGUI from the [DYNAC V7R2 download page](https://github.com/dynac-source/DYNAC-download-V7R2?tab=readme-ov-file#dynac-download-v7r2).

 DYNAC V7R1 and its Graphical User Interface DGUI from the [DYNAC V7R1 download page](https://github.com/dynac-source/DYNAC-download-V7R1#dynac-v7r1-download).
-DYNAC V7R2 and its Graphical User Interface DGUI from the [DYNAC V7R2 download page](https://github.com/dynac-source/DYNAC-download-V7R2?tab=readme-ov-file#dynac-download-v7r2).
 Please scroll down to the README section of the relevant page, if the link doesn't take you there directly.

 **MORE INFORMATION**